TorsteinEarly/TorsteinEarly.github.io/_posts/2022-09-01-html-table-of-contents-script.md

 <br><br><br>

 <h2>Who, What, When, Where, Why<a id="Who,What,When,Where,2" name="Who,What,When,Where,2"></a></h2></p>

-- **Who Would This Be Of Interest To:** Web Devs and Knowledge Base Article Authors
+- **Who:** Web Devs and Knowledge Base Article Authors
-- **What Is This:**
+- **What:**
-  - A PowerShell Script to convert a list of headings into HTML code for a Table of Contents with linked headings.
+  - A PowerShell Script for making HTML Table of Contents.
+  - In goes a list of headings | Out goes HTML code for a Table of Content and coroponding linked/anchored Section Headings.
   - [See this Walkthrough explaining how it works](assets/posts/html_toc/script_kb_example)
-- **Why Should We Care:**
+- **Why:**
   - It saves you time that would otherwise be spent on formatting, copying, pasting, anchoring, linking, multiple times over multiple headings.
-  - I've made a KB article available to you so that you can share the info with others that may benifit.
+  - I've made a KB article template available to you so that you can share the info with others that may benefit.
-  - I get to enjoy eperimenting with PowerShell, learning HTML, and now learning GitHub and GitHub.oi.
+  - I get to enjoy experimenting with PowerShell, learning HTML, and now learning GitHub and GitHub.oi.

 <br><br><br>

 <p><a href="#TOC">Return to the Article Table of Contents above</a>

 <p>&nbsp; </p><h2>Disclaimers<a id="Disclaimers3" name="Disclaimers3"></a></h2></p>

-***Disclaimers:***
 - You are now entering *PowerShell Land.*
   - If you are unfamiliar with PowerShell or scripting in general, plaese have someone who is reivew this before using at your institution.
   - The code is working well within my environment, both for TDX KB Articles and for GitHub HTML Pages, but I have not tested it elseware: I consider myself a novice-to-intermidiate with PowerShell, and would appreciate any feedback or bugs you encounter.
 - ConvertTo-TitleCase function:
   - Review the $SpecialCase and $LowerCase arrays for words that require special case as well as words that typically remain lowercase.
+- You can in fact paste the raw HTML code into Github among markdown code.
+  - The Return to TOC links do not look to work within Preview, but they do work live once changes are commited.

 <br><br><br>
 <p><a href="#TOC">Return to the Article Table of Contents above</a>

 <p>&nbsp; </p><h2>Resources<a id="Resources4" name="Resources4"></a></h2></p>

-**Resources:**
 - Scripts:
   - [Copy and Paste in to a PowerShell Console ](assets/posts/html_toc/copy_and_paste)
   - [Create a Batch File](assets/posts/html_toc/save_as_batch_file)